skelsec/asysocks/README.md

 Quick port scaning via SOCKS4/SOCKS5/HTTP proxies
 ### asysocksproxy
 SOCKS4/SOCKS5/HTTP proxy server.
 Supports basic monitoring of traffic flow.

-## Known issues/limitations
-The biggest limitation at the moment is the lack of SSL support on server side intercepting and the same issue exists on the client side when dealing with delegated queues.
-Reason is that I still can't find a way to wrap arbitarary data in/out streams with python's built-in `ssl` module.
-Hope this will change in the future.

 For more issues see [Issues](https://github.com/skelsec/asysocks/issues)